Born:

 • With the financial support of Lady Li, Leonora King established a medical school for women

-Patient Care, Global Health
+Patient Care, Global Health, Women in Medicine

 Opened in Tienstin, the school aimed to provide medical education for Chinese women to become doctors and nurses.